Deepansh777/Advertising-Dataset---Exploratory-data-analysis-and-Machine-Learning-Classification-using-Python/README.md

 | **Precision** | 0.94 | 0.99 | 0.96 | 0.96 | 0.99 |
 | **Recall** | 0.87 | 0.90 | 0.94 | 0.94 | 0.95 |
 | **F1-Score** | 0.91 | 0.94 | 0.95 | 0.95 | 0.97 |

+- The confusion matrix provides more insight into the accuracy of a predictive model and which classes are being predicted correctly, which incorrectly, and what type of errors are being made.
+- For the Advertisements Dataset, 5 different machine learning models were developed to predict if a person would click on the advertisements or not provided we have information about the dependent variables.
+- From the summary provided, it is evident that the SVM model works slightly better than all other models.
+- While SVM turned out to be the best model, it looks like Logistic regression is the worst model out of all for this particular dataset.
+- Overall, SVM has a high Classification Accuracy.
+- In all the classification models, the test and train dataset was split randomly.
+However, the models can be further improved by using Cross-Validation method for splitting the data into test and train.
+The way the data is resampled has the potential to affect the overall quality of the model.
+- The input parameters can be further tuned to improvise the quality of the model.
+No attempt was made to tune the parameters except the SVM model, as the accuracy was already high.
+There is always a slight risk of overfitting the model if the parameters are tuned extensively.

+-- **Deepansh Arora**